JoeMessi/list_pagination_and_filtering/README.md

-Thanks all, thanks a lot and happy reviewing :)
+That's all, thanks a lot and happy reviewing :)